-19 Magnesium Tips You Didn’t Know You Needed
+19 Magnesium Benefits You Didn’t Know You Needed

 It might be hard to believe, but magnesium is responsible for over 300 biochemical reactions in the body, including brain and muscle function, according to Medline Plus.
 Ignore your body’s need for it and you’ll feel crummy; headaches, muscle aches, and overall fatigue are common indicators that you’re not getting enough magnesium in your life.